codoworks/go-boilerplate/README.md

 ### Native Development

 If you're writing a small project with a few endpoints then running Go in your terminal shouldn't be much of a problem.
-You can use the [live-reload](#live-reload) while you're editing your code in your favourite editor.
+You can use [live-reload](#live-reload) while you're editing your code in your favourite editor.

-To run the service without building, run `go run .` this will achieve the same result as `./go-boilerplate` after building the binary.
+To run the service without building, run `go run .` which will achieve the same result as running `./go-boilerplate` after building the binary.

-> The name `go-boilerplate` will change if you have changed the package name [as mentioned here](#change-pkg-name)
+> The name `go-boilerplate` will change if you change the package name [as mentioned here](#change-pkg-name).

 ### In-Docker Development

-However when you're running a large project with multiple micro-services (multiple instances of this boilerplate), it can be handy to live edit your code while in docker, for that we've designed the `Dockerfile.dev` to get your started.
+However, when you are running a large project with multiple micro-services (multiple instances of this boilerplate), it can be handy to live edit your code while in Docker.
+For this, we have designed the `Dockerfile.dev` to get you started.

-Simply run `make quick-start` to get up and running, and to stop it, use `Ctrl+C`.
-Make sure you set your env correctly.
+Simply run `make quick-start` to get up and running.
+To stop it, use `Ctrl+C`.

 ### Build

-To build, run `go build .` this will generate a binary with the default name of the package, in this case it will be `./go-boilerplate` unless you've changed it (which is recommend).
+To build, run `go build .` which will generate a binary with the default name of the package.
+In this case, it will be `./go-boilerplate` unless you change it (which is recommended).

-If you've executed the above, you may notice the version by running `./go-boilerplate version` is set to `2.x.x-default`, that's because this is the second interation of this boilerplate.
-It's recommended that you burn the version into the binary in build time to create versioned builds.
-To do that, use the following command to build instead
+If you have executed the above, you may notice that the version `./go-boilerplate version` is set to `2.x.x-default` during run time.
+That's because it is the second iteration of this boilerplate.
+It is recommended that you burn the version into the binary in build time to create versioned builds.
+To do that, use the following command to build:

 ```bash
 go build -ldflags="-w -s -extldflags '-static' -X main.VERSION=<YOUR.VERION.HERE>"